kcodek/tutorial_git/README_2.md

 #$git stash branch
 checks a new branch out automatically & drops the stash automatically.
 The new branch is an ordinary branch ready for commits

+#PURGING HISTORY
+even if a file is deleted, its contents will still be visible in history.

+TREE FILTER

+#$ git filter-branch --tree-filter <shell command>
+Git will check each commit out into working directory, run your command and re-commit

+#--all  # filter all commits in all branches
+#HEAD #filter only current branch

+examples:
+#remove passwords.txt
+--tree-filter 'rm -f passwords.txt'

+#doesn't fail if file isn't present
+#git filter-branch --tree-filter 'rm -f passwords.txt' -- --all

+#removes video files
+--tree-filter 'find . -name "*.mp4" -exec rm {} \;'

+INDEX FILTER
+# command must operate on a staging

+Remember, --index-filter will need a command that works on the staging area, which is going to be some sort of git command.

+git will run the command against each commit but without checking it out first(so, it's faster)

+--index-filter 'rm -f passwords.txt' # operates on working dir.

+#$ git filter-branch --index-filter 'git rm --cached --ignore-unmatch master_password.txt'

+--index-filter 'git rm --cached --ignore-unmatch passwords.txt' #operates on staging area, succeeds even if the file is not present

+You must use the force (-f) to override the history backup for filter-branch.

+#$ git filter-branch -f --tree-filter 'rm -f master_username.txt -- --all'

+#$ git filter-branch -f --prune-empty -- --all
+#prune empty option drops commits that don't alter any files